bobloy/Fox-V3/chatter/README.md

 * A symlink in spacy to map `en` to `en_core_web_sm` requires admin permissions on windows
 * C++ Build tools are required on Windows for spaCy
 * Pandoc is required for something on windows, but I can't remember what

+Linux is a bit easier, but only tested on Debian and Ubuntu.

 ## Windows Prerequisites